-Among lower-wage workers who lack cars, transportation is the single largest barrier to middle-wage work, and transit is often inadequate in many parts of the region.
+Among lower-wage workers who lack their own vehicles, transportation is the single largest barrier to middle-wage work, and transit is often inadequate in many parts of the region.
 The cost of car ownership can be prohibitive for some lower-wage workers, which limits their future employment opportunities.
 The three North Bay counties-Napa, Solano and Sonoma-have the highest percentages of both lower-wage residents and lower-wage jobs (in 2011, over 50 percent of employed residents were lower-wage, and over 54 percent of jobs in these counties paid lower wages).
-These counties are also the least connected to the region by transit, and commuters within these counties are more dependent on cars than those in other sub-regions.34
+These counties are also the least connected to the rest of the region by transit, and commuters within these counties are more cardependent than in other parts of the region.74